oroinc/platform/src/Oro/Bundle/MessageQueueBundle/README.md

 ### Custom transport

-LIf you happen to need to implement a custom provider take a look at transport's interfaces.
+If you happen to need to implement a custom provider take a look at transport's interfaces.
 You have to provide an implementation for them

 ### Key Classes